giorgio-bendoni/giorgio-bendoni.github.io/myworkflow.md

 <h3>My workflow</h3>
 <hr>

-I am always looking at new ways to produce and organise my output, which mainly consists of documents (reports, lectures, or presentations) in which I insert diagrams, tables and images.
+I am always looking at new ways to produce and organise my work, which mainly consists of producing documents (reports, lectures, presentations, handouts) in which I insert diagrams, tables and images.

 There are two processes to consider: